openmindculture/intellij-cute-pink-light-theme/README.md

 - `Build` the project from IntelliJ Build menu.
 - `Run Verifications` recreates artifacts.
 - `Run plugin` loads a theme preview into a new instance of IntelliJ IDEA.
+- Exported plugin will be created as a `.zip` archive in `build/distributions`.
 - See local installation above to verify the theme in any other JB IDE, like PHPStorm.

 ### Author